DEGIRO review

 Tradegate: cheaper trades, but read the small print

-DEGIRO’s revamped Core Selection routes through Tradegate Exchange.
-That’s where the cheap trades live — and also where a meaningful constraint lives that most reviews miss.
+DEGIRO’s Core Selection — all ETFs, ETCs and ETNs listed on Tradegate Exchange — is where the cheap trades live, and also where a meaningful constraint lives.

 What’s good about Tradegate

-• €1 per trade (handling fee only) — no commission on top
+• €1 per trade (handling fee only) — no commission on top.
+Currency or external product and spread costs may apply

 ⚠️